-After talking with the media - while they were absolutely wonderful, receptive, and eager to learn - it was still clear in even the subtle head nods and knowing laughter following our jokes that their only prior introduction to this illness had not been a positive one.
-They were so happy to see it for what it really is, to be enlightened, and to take on an entirely different view.
-We find versions of this experience everywhere we go and almost any time we educate the public.
-But, another thing we discover time and time again, is how many survivors have been given inaccurate information about themselves or have heard the ways people try to summarize and explain this disorder to the unfamiliar - which in turn can lead to internalizing some pretty harsh ideas about themselves.
-Sometimes these misbeliefs are even held by the most loving and helpful therapists, not just the ignorant or uneducated.
-So, we not only want to offer clarity on the subject, but most importantly, fight to help restore your belief in yourself -- to help you realize the strength of your mind, NOT the 'brokenness'.
+After talking with the media - who were absolutely wonderful, receptive, and eager to learn - it was still evident through subtle head nods and knowing laughter following our jokes that their only prior introduction to DID had not been a positive one.
+They were so happy to see and understand it for what it really is, to adopt an entirely new view on whom it affects, why, and what that looks like.
+We witness versions of this exchange everywhere we go, almost any time we educate the public.
+But, another thing we find, time and time again, is how many survivors have been given inaccurate information about themselves.
+Many have been privy to explanations and/or analogies used to simplify or summarize the disorder to the unfamiliar, some of which have led to the internalization of some pretty harsh ideas about themselves.
+Sometimes these misconceptions are even held by the most loving and helpful therapists, not just the ignorant or uneducated ones.
+Because of this, we not only want to offer clarity on the subject, but more importantly, fight to help restore your belief in yourself -- to help you realize the strength of your mind, NOT the 'brokenness'.

 A dissociative mind is NOT a whole that breaks.
 It's one that just never came together into one, fully-communicating mind like it does for everyone else.
 EVERYONE starts out as scattered pieces when they are infants.
 Through childhood development, attachments get made, relationships become consistent, needs are met, and slowly, those pieces begin to integrate into larger pieces.
-Over time those pieces develop self-awareness, and then merge to formulate ONE stable and solid true sense of self.
-"This is me, this is who I am, and what I like and don't like.
+Over time, those pieces develop self-awareness, and continue to merge and formulate ONE stable, solid sense of self.
+"This is me, this is who I am, these are the things I like and don't like.
 I know who I am separate from my siblings, friends, and parents!
 Cool!".
-This usually completes by about age 9, and from there on our life experiences shape, mold and build that sense of self into perpetuity - shifting as we experience more life and our identity reflects that in our teens, twenties and so forth.
-But it's still just one, singular self-concept.
+This usually completes by about age 9, and from then on life experiences continue to shape, mold and build that sense of self into perpetuity; shifting as one gathers more life experience.
+Our identity reflects that as we change throughout our teens, twenties and so forth.
+Even so, it is still just one, singular self-concept.

 We are amazed by how you found a way through.
 And we want you to know, as well as anyone who's ever misunderstood your condition, that:

 MORE RESOURCE POSTS YOU MAY FIND HELPFUL:

-- DID Myths and Misconceptions: Dispelling Common Myths about DID
+✧ DID Myths and Misconceptions: Dispelling Common Myths about DID

-- Grounding 101: 101 Grounding Techniques
+✧ Grounding 101: 101 Grounding Techniques

-- Nighttime 101 and Nighttime 201: Sleep Strategies for Complex PTSD
+✧ Nighttime 101 and Nighttime 201: Sleep Strategies for Complex PTSD

-- Imagery 101: Healing Pool and Healing Light
+✧ Imagery 101: Healing Pool and Healing Light

-- Coping with Toxic/Abusive Families During the Holidays
+✧ Coping with Toxic/Abusive Families During the Holidays